 The images (left) show the main tensile forces driving cells inside the embryo to form the inner mass.

+VIDEO.
 Seeing how the pluripotent inner cell mass forms in real time.

 Transformation from morula to blastocyst is a defining event of mouse and human development.
 During this transition, the embryos must establish a permeability barrier to enable expansion of the blastocyst cavity, yet the mechanism triggering this sealing had remained unknown.